Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Prediction methods

-where $h$ is a simple feed-forward neural network with a non-linear activation, $\hat y_{t, l}^{\text{LR}} , \hat y_{t, l}^{\text{RF}}, \hat y_{t, l}^{\text{UNET}}$ are the predictions of a linear model, random forest and the U-Net correspondingly and referred to as "base models".
-One stacking model is trained to make predictions for any spatial location. \new{\Cref{fig:models_fig}(b) demonstrates the stacking model's input format and framework: the features are predictions from other ML models, and there is no spatial information.} Model stacking can improve the forecast quality by combining predictions from three forecasting paradigms -- spatial independence, conditional spatial independence, and spatial dependence (Section \ref{sec:spatial}).
-The architecture details can be found in Appendix D.
+where $h$ is a simple feed-forward neural network with a non-linear activation \new{and } $\hat y_{t, l}^{\text{LR}} , \hat y_{t, l}^{\text{RF}}, \hat y_{t, l}^{\text{UNET}}$ are the predictions of a linear model, random forest and the U-Net correspondingly and referred to as ``base models".
+One stacking model is trained to make predictions for any spatial location. \Cref{fig:models_fig}(b) \new{with input features that are predictions from other ML models and no PE vectors} demonstrates the stacking model's framework.
+Model stacking can improve the forecast quality by combining predictions from three forecasting paradigms -- spatial independence, conditional spatial independence, and spatial dependence (Section \ref{sec:spatial}), and is analogous to the multi-model ensemble approach commonly used in weather and climate forecasting.
+The architecture details can be found in Appendix \ref{app:architecture}.

-For model stacking, we apply the following procedure: the base models are first trained on half of the training data, and predicted values on the second half are used to train the stacking model $h$.
-Then we retrain the base models on all the training data and apply the \new{trained} stacked model to the outputs of the base models.
-The proposed procedure helps avoid overfitting.
+We apply the following procedure for model stacking: the base models are first trained on half of the training data, and predicted values on the second half are used to train the stacking model $h$.
+Then, we retrain the base models on all the training data and apply the trained stacked model to the outputs of the base models.
+The proposed procedure helps to avoid overfitting.